-The hike is goes up pretty much all the time, although some places are less steep than others.
+The hike is going up pretty much all the time, although some places are less steep than others.

 On the way you will see some huts, some restaurants (some of them are open just during the skiing season); if you are lucky you will get to see cows, goats or even wild goats.
 The nature is lush and breathtaking up there.